Distribution of Care

 Source: ACS 5-Year Estimates; CPS ASEC & 5-year pooled ATUS (excluding 2020), US Census Bureau via IPUMS; Longitudinal Employer Household Dynamics; Workforce Area Characteristics, US Census Bureau.

-The Care Ratio compares the number of individuals needing care—children, disabled, and elderly adults—to the number of available able-bodied adult caregivers in both the paid and unpaid economy.
-A Care Ratio of one means there is one potential caregiver for every person at risk of needing care.
-A ratio below one indicates more people at risk of needing care than available potential providers.
-A ratio above one implies more people potentially available to provide care compared to those at risk for needing care.
+The Care Ratio compares the number of individuals needing care—children, disabled, & elderly adults—to the number of available able-bodied adult caregivers in both the formal and informal economy.
+A Care Ratio of one means there is one caregiver for every person in need.
+A ratio below one indicates a higher number of people in need of care for each available provider.
+A ratio above one is a higher number of people available to provide care than those needing care.

 The Sandwich Generation